NinevaStudios/nineva-docs/docs/ue-plugins/game-center-unreal.md

 On iOS14 or newer you can check if the local account is restricted to use certain features:

-* Multiplayer - If this property is true, the player can’t join multiplayer games.
+* kultiplayer - If this property is true, the player can’t join multiplayer games.
 * Communication - If this property is true or the local player is underage, the player can’t create personalized messages on invites or enable voice communication in multiplayer games.
 * Underage - some Game Center features are not available if the user is underage.